startupbricks logo

 You think: "We'll need microservices eventually, so let's build that way from day one."

 Reality: You don't need microservices.
 You need to find product-market fit.
 Microservices add complexity, not value, at the early stage.
+They require DevOps expertise, multiply infrastructure costs, and slow down development.

 When microservices make sense: When you have multiple teams, multiple products, and scaling challenges that require separation.